 The first queen angered the king by refusing to show up when he called her.
-The king’s advisers suggested he have the most beautiful virgins from the entire kingdom brought to him so he could choose another, more biddable queen.
+The king’s advisers suggested he have the most beautiful virgins from the entire kingdom brought to him to choose another, more biddable queen.

 Esther was among the young women called to the palace, and her cousin and foster father, Mordecai, instructed her to keep her Jewish identity secret.
-She was taken into the harem and we are told she blended in well, always taking the advice of those in charge.
-She pleased the king and he made her the new queen.
+Esther was taken into the harem, and we are told she blended in well, always taking the advice of those in charge.
+She pleased the king, and he made her the new queen.

 Then there came a threat to the Jews in the empire.
 Was Esther starting to feel restless, maybe ready for a change, perhaps looking for a cause to champion?
 Probably not – but her identity and the moment came together to spark her passion.